data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 Working Sessions 2 & 3 had fewer participants which allowed for each pair programming group to have a mentor who could spend almost the full session with them.
 This was extremely beneficial and provided an opportunity to get to know the PyMC maintainers and ask many questions 2-on-1.

 ### Perk:  Organizers Contributing
 The Data Umbrella team members are interested in contributing to open source too.
 Often at events which are busy, the organizer time is more dedicated to administrative tasks.
 Since the groups for Sessions 2 and 3 were smaller, it provided some time for the organizers to contribute as well.
 This is important as one of the challenges in community manager work is having time to do coding work.
+Additionally, the more the organizing team learns, the more they can assist new contributors in the community.

 ## What's Next: Maintaining the Momentum
 We have already seen a few event participants continue to contribute after the event.